pollfish/ios-max-adapter/README.md

 @end
 ```

 When the Rewarded Ad is ready, present the ad by invoking `rewardedAd.show()`.
-Just to be sure, you can combine show with a check to see if the Ad you are about to show is actualy ready.
+Just to be sure, you can combine show with a check to see if the Ad you are about to show is actually ready.

 <span style="text-decoration:underline">Swift</span>